GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_form_settings_advanced.md

 ---
 title: "gfpdf_form_settings_advanced"
 sidebar_label: "gfpdf_form_settings_advanced"
-description: "This filter is used to add new fields to the Advanced tab of the contextual PDF form settings."
+description: "This filter is used to add new fields to the Advanced section of the contextual PDF form settings."
 ---

 ## Description

-This filter can be used to add new fields to the [Advanced settings tab for individual PDFs](../../users/setup-pdf.md#advanced-tab).
+This filter can be used to add new fields to the [Advanced settings section for individual PDFs](../../users/setup-pdf.md#advanced-section).
 It's basically a Fields API and all validation, sanitising and saving is handled automatically for you.

 ## Parameters